-Now, to start operating your truck commercially you have a choice of creating a business entity such as an LLC or Corporation or act as an individual under a sole proprietorship or DBA.
+To start operating your commercial transportation company, you have the choice of creating a business entity.
+This can be an LLC or Corporation or act as an individual under a sole proprietorship or DBA.

 In order to get a USDOT number you’ll want to have this data available:

--Your company’s Employer Identification (EIN), tax identification number, if you already created a company, or your Social Security number if you are acting as an individual.
+- -Your company’s Employer Identification (EIN), tax identification number, if you already created a company, or your Social Security number if you are acting as an individual.

--The names of your company’s officers and their titles.
+- -The names of your company’s officers and their titles.

 Complete FMCSA application process – via the Unified Registration System.